EddaSchulz/Antisense_paper/README.md

 # Antisense transcription can induce expression memory via stable promoter repression
-Verena Mutzel, Till Schwämmle, Melissa Bothe, Rutger A.F.
-Gjaltema, Benedikt Boesen, Lucia Librenjak, Svearike Oeverdiek, Ilona Dunkel, Gemma Noviello and Edda G. Schulz
+Verena Mutzel, Till Schwämmle, Svearike Oeverdieck, Lucia Librenjak, Benedikt Boesen, Melissa Bothe, Rutger A.F.
+Gjaltema, Ilona Dunkel, Gemma Noviello and Edda G. Schulz

-Data and code used to perform computational analyses in Mutzel et al., 2024.
-(LINK/TO/PAPER)
+Data and code used to perform computational analyses in Mutzel et al., 2024. (https://www.biorxiv.org/content/10.1101/2024.03.06.583761v1)

 ## Abstract
-Antisense transcription is widespread across genomes.
-Despite this, a systematic understanding of its biological function is lacking.
-Here, we set out to characterize the regulatory responses that can be elicited by antisense transcription.
-To address this question, we stably integrate a synthetic reporter construct with an inducible antisense promoter into mouse embryonic stem cells (mESCs) and measure stimulus-response curves and hysteresis.
-We developed a modeling framework describing transcription from initiation to transcript degradation to systematically characterize the regulatory responses elicited by antisense transcription.
-The model predicts that ultrasensitivity and hysteresis in the dose-response curve can arise for antisense pairs with the ability to stably repress the convergent promoter through the recruitment of epigenetic modifications.
-When we adapt our experimental system to fit these conditions, it indeed displays expression memory over timescales of several days.

-To corroborate our findings in a comprehensive manner, we identify antisense transcription across the genome using nascent RNA-sequencing data.
-We find that globally repression via antisense transcription is induced by promoter repression, but not primarily via transcriptional interference.
-Additionally, we find that high levels of DNA methylation at the promoter, but not of repressive histone marks, such as H3K27me3 or H3K9me3, correlate with repression via antisense transcription.

-Our unbiased systematic analysis establishes a potential general functional role of antisense transcription in converting graded input signals into non-linear hysteretic transcriptional responses.
-This allows genes to respond in an all-or-nothing manner, and to remember transient stimuli for extended periods and lock in alternative expression states allowing cells to establish and maintain molecularly distinct cell fates.
+The capacity of cells to retain a memory of previous signals enables them to adopt unique cell fates and adjust to their surrounding environment.
+The underlying gene expression memory can arise from mutual repression of two genes, forming a toggle switch.
+Such mutual repression may occur at antisense loci, where two convergently oriented genes repress each other in cis.
+Under which conditions antisense transcription can generate expression memory remains poorly understood.
+To address this question, we combine mathematical modeling, genomics and a synthetic biology approach.
+Through simulations we show that stable memory can emerge, if both genes in an antisense pair transcribe through the convergent promoter and induce a stable repressive chromatin state.
+Genome-wide analysis of nascent transcription further supports antisense-mediated promoter repression with promoter-overlapping antisense gene pairs exhibiting mutually exclusive expression.
+Through constructing a synthetic antisense locus in mouse embryonic stem cells (mESCs) we then show that such a locus architecture can indeed maintain a memory of a transient stimulus.
+Mutual repression and the capacity for memory formation are elevated, when mESCs differentiate, showing that epigenetic memory is a cell type-specific property.
+Our finding that stem cells adapt their ability to remember stimuli as they differentiate might help to elucidate how stemness is maintained.

 ## Description
-Align_methylation: Contains instructions, code and files to reproduce WGBS data alignment (GSEXXX).
+Align_methylation: Contains instructions, code and files to reproduce WGBS data alignment (GSE253792).
 (Code by Melissa Bothe)

 Analyze_overlaps: Contains instructions, code and files to reproduce genome-wide analysis of antisense transcription for figures 3-4 and supplemental figures 1-2.
 (Code by Till Schwämmle)